etw11/DunedinPACNI/README.md

                    missing_ROIs = c('GWR_parsopercularis_right', 'GWR_parsorbitalis_right'))
 ```

 If you have missing ROIs, this may affect the accuracy of DunedinPACNI scores in your dataset. `ExportDunedinPACNI` will throw a warning with the percentage of ROIs that are missing from the final DunedinPACNI algorithm.
-Many ROI values are set to 0 during training and are not included in estimating DunedinPACNI, so the degree to which missingness affects the DunedinPACNI scores may be different from the overall amount of missingness in your data.
+Due to elastic net regularization, many ROI values are set to 0 and are not included in the final DunedinPACNI algorithm, so the degree to which missingness affects the DunedinPACNI scores may be different from the overall amount of missingness in your data.

 ### Version
 Current package version 0.0.0.1